mklabs/gpos/readme.md

 1. Uses `fetch()` to query Github code search ([polyfill](https://github.com/mklabs/polyfill))
-2. Pass the result to a template String or Function
+2. Pass the result to a template Function
 3. Builds a new DOM element using bel
 4. Appends the created element to the DOM.